 See Facts & Figures for more information!

-Within the notion of “Connecting Cities”, we are currently working on DREAM COPENHAGEN: a series of site-specific art projects and interventions in Copenhagen, Denmark.
-The first edition is realised in collaboration with Dutch dance / perfomance group T.R.A.S.H. and Den Frie Centre of Contemporary Art during Copenhagen Art Week on September 1 and 2, 2016.
+Within the notion of “Connecting Cities”, we realised DREAM COPENHAGEN: a series of site-specific art projects and interventions in Copenhagen, Denmark.
+The first edition was realised in collaboration with Dutch dance / perfomance group T.R.A.S.H. and Den Frie Centre of Contemporary Art during Copenhagen Art Week on September 1 and 2, 2016.

 DREAM AMSTERDAM 2007 – Spencer Tunick